writethedocs/www/docs/conf/na/2015/schedule.md

 # Schedule

 Write the Docs is more than a conference.
-Each year we organize a wide bunch of events so that people can join together, collaborate, and learn from each other.
+Each year we organize a wide range of events so that people can join together, collaborate, and learn from each other.